Coronavirus Covid-19 Questions & Answers – updated 15 June 2020

 Can we still use the communal areas in our schemes like the laundry and the lounge?

 Many residents living in our older peoples housing schemes with communal facilities will have seen the posters that have been placed in the laundries and on noticeboards at our schemes.

 Residents can still use the communal laundry if they are not self-isolating, but we ask that this is one person at a time.
-We have also requested that nobody waits for their laundry as this will stop others from being able to use the machines, as we need to ensure social distancing (minimum of 2 metres apart) is always maintained.
+We also request that nobody waits for their laundry as this will stop others from being able to use the machines, as we need to ensure social distancing (minimum of 2 metres apart) is always maintained.

 We have also asked that residents wash their hands before and after using the machines; please also wipe down any surfaces you have used with diluted bleach or an anti-bacterial spray.

 Although the communal lounges and kitchens are not locked, residents should not use these areas until further notice.

 Whilst we have cancelled all community engagement events that would compromise social distancing, we introduced some outdoor entertainment at some schemes during June.
 We are anticipating continuing to roll out engagement activities during July across many schemes, which will hopefully include tai chi and chair-based exercises.
 These are publicised at the individual schemes and are for residents at those individuals schemes only.

 Sophie, our Community Engagement Officer, is running regular virtual coffee mornings and afternoon quizzes.
 If you would like to find out more, please contact Sophie by telephoning 07791 754 624 or via email at email@example.com

 Yes, if you are not self-isolating BUT if more than one person is in the communal garden, please be mindful of maintaining the recommended social distancing of at least 2 metres.